Hacking-Notes/BlueTeam/README.md

 I hope this overview of the repository is helpful!
 Please feel free to explore the individual sections to learn more about each topic.

+## Get the same Obsidian Setup

+If you aspire to recreate the elegant and fashionable obsidian setup, you're in for a treat!
+Achieving the same aesthetic is a breeze with the download link provided below, which includes all the obsidian plugins I utilize with my notes.

+Link: <a href="https://drive.proton.me/urls/RH80T2AQFR#gSaXYYpJRFF8">Proton Drive</a>

+- Unpack the file (you may have to temporarily disable Windows thread and protection during unpacking as certain file names may trigger deletions).
+- Launch Obsidian and direct it to the recently unpacked files!

 ---

 **Please note that these notes do not comprise a comprehensive guide to becoming a blue teamer.
 They are a work in progress and will continually be updated and expanded with more information.**